-However, rooms in university halls can still be quite dull and require a certain level of personalisation to truly make it your home for the year.
+However, rooms in university halls can still be quite dull therefore you need the right interior decor to make it your own perfect space.

-Whether you want to transform your dull student room into something more vibrant and inviting.
-Or a cosy space to snuggle into after a long day of lectures.
-Here’s our list of our favourite ideas, D.I.Y. projects, and subtle changes that will convert your student room into a relaxing sanctuary.
+Here’s the list of our favourite ideas, D.I.Y. projects, and subtle changes that will convert your student room into a relaxing sanctuary.

 1.Cosy Up Underfoot